yuchen-x/MacDeepMARL/README.md

 ## Code Structure

 ## Paper Citation
-If you used this code for your reasearch or found it helpful, consider citing the following paper:
+If you used this code for your reasearch or found it helpful, please consider citing the following paper:
 ```
 @InProceedings{xiao_corl_2019,
     author = "Xiao, Yuchen and Hoffman, Joshua and Amato, Christopher",